 Flow encourages food vendors at the festival as well as other events to serve ecological dishes.
 The food vendors had again an opportunity to offer one meal developed according to the Sustainable Meal instructions as one choice on their menu.
 Flow Festival caterers were provided with a guide, Sustainable Meal – Roadmap to Sustainable Catering.
 The guide focuses on the origins of the ingredients,the energy efficiency of food production, packaging materials, logistics, the use of local, organic and seasonal products, and that the meat and other ingredients are ethical.

 During the festival weekend, a jury of food professionals evaluated meals and chose the winner of the best Sustainable Meal contest.
 In 2017 the winner meal was Summery Jalotofu Ssäm Boats by Fat Ramen.
-The jury is consisted of three judges; restaurant consultant Antti Tuomola, Chocochili vegan food blogger Elina Innanen and Henri “Paperi T” Pulkkinen.
+The jury was consisted of three judges; restaurant consultant Antti Tuomola, Chocochili vegan food blogger Elina Innanen and Henri “Paperi T” Pulkkinen.
 You can also explore Flow visitors’ pictures and experiences on Sustainable Meals on Instagram with the hashtags #sustainablemeal and #flowfood.

 We encourage to use eco-friendly transport